Level of education

 - know which of these methods and tools are used in other fields outside chemistry

-- design and develop IT tools independently, from specifications to final tool production
+- Independently design and develop IT tools, from the initial specifications to the final product.

 Teaching hours